Adversarial Image Color Transformations in Explicit Color Filter Space: Comparing AdvCF with Other Attacks

 \textbf{Comparisons on run time.} All the experiments have been run on a single NVIDIA Tesla P100 GPU with 12GB of memory.
 As can be seen, our AdvCF is much more efficient than the state-of-the-art human-interpretable approach, ColorFool.
 We can also make a trade-off between the success rate and efficiency by adjusting the number of pieces, $K$.
 For example, AdvCF with a smaller number of pieces, $K=8$, saves time by 25\% with a decrease of the success rate by 15\%.
 AdvCF also supports batch processing for further acceleration.
 For example, when being executed in 40 batches of 25 images, the run time is about one second per image.
 It is also worth noting that cAdv and ColorFool rely on DNN-based models, which require massive data for pre-training.

-\textbf{Comparisons on attack strength.} As can be seen, all attacks have been tuned to achieve similar black-box success rates.
-In terms of white-box success rate, the indistinguishable attacks (I-FGSM and DDN) achieve perfect results since they fully exploit gradient information.
-The three gradient-based color transformation attacks (cAdv, ReColorAdv, and our AdvCF) achieved better results than ColorFool, which is based on random color shifts.

-Additional results in Table~\ref{tab:cross_imagenet} further demonstrate the general effectiveness of AdvCF on diverse model architectures.
-We find that transferring from a complex architecture (ResNet50, VGG19, DenseNet121, or Inception-V3) to a simple one (AlexNet) is easier to than the other way around.
-This finding is consistent with previous work on adversarial transferability~\cite{liu2017delving,shamsabadi2020colorfool,ozbulak2021selection}.
-Especially, the Inception-V3 is the most difficult model to attack probably due to its heavily engineered architecture, which contains multiple-size convolution and auxiliary classifiers~\cite{zhao2021success}.

-We further compare the strength of different attacks under defenses that are based on common input transformations.
+\textbf{Comparisons on attack robustness.} We compare the robustness of different attacks under defenses that are based on common input transformations.
 Existing work has applied common input transformations as defenses against adversarial attacks with little impact on the model performance on original images.
 We evaluate different attacks against a wide range of commonly used defensive image transformations: JPEG compression~\cite{das2018shield,guo2017countering}, median filtering~\cite{xu2017feature}, random resizing\&padding~\cite{xie2017mitigating}.
 We also consider gray-scale conversion, which is expected to eliminate the color information used by color transformation.
 Specifically, the adversarial images were pre-processed by input transformations before fed into the target model.
 For each target model, we calculate the proportion of adversarial images that remain successful after the input transformations.

 As can be seen from Fig.~\ref{fig:input_trans}, our AdvCF achieves the best overall performance.
-The two indistinguishable attacks (I-FGSM and DDN) are more vulnerable to the three commonly used input transformations, especially the JPEG compression and median filtering.
-In contrast, the four color transformation attacks (cAdv, ReColorAdv, ColorFool, and our AdvCF) are more robust to these transformations but more vulnerable to the gray-scale conversion.
+The two indistinguishable attacks (I-FGSM and DDN) are more vulnerable to the three commonly used input transformations, especially JPEG compression and median filtering.
+In contrast, the four color transformation attacks (cAdv, ReColorAdv, ColorFool, and our AdvCF) are more robust to these transformations but more vulnerable to gray-scale conversion.
 Among these color transformation attacks, ReColorAdv performs best against the gray-scale conversion, probably because it relies on modifications of brightness more than colors during optimizing the adversarial images.

 \textbf{Comparisons on perturbation patterns.} Fig.~\ref{fig:visual} visualizes perturbation patterns of the adversarial images achieved by different attacks.
 As can be seen, I-FGSM and DDN generate high-frequency perturbations. cAdv and ReColorAdv yield more structured perturbations with local colorization artifacts.
 Differently, ColorFool and AdvCF images have more homogenous colors.